mehmet-engineer/ros2_urdf_to_dh_parameters/README.md

 # ros2_urdf_to_dh_parameters
-ROS2 Package for Converting URDF To DH Parameters
+ROS2 Package for Converting URDF To DH Parameters.
+Assuming that joint frames are standardized.
+Otherwise, it may not give good results.

 Original Repository -> https://github.com/mcevoyandy/urdf_to_dh